 Cover Level

-Comprehensive cover with unlimited medical is strongly worth considering for senior travellers, even though it costs more.
-The financial risk of an uninsured medical emergency overseas at any age is significant, but particularly so for seniors with higher hospitalisation rates.
+Comprehensive cover with unlimited medical is strongly worth considering for senior travellers even though it costs more upfront.
+The financial exposure from an uninsured medical emergency overseas is particularly high for seniors given elevated hospitalisation rates.

 🚢